 What will my parents think?

 More likely than not, it will be difficult for you to tell your parents of your diagnosis, and difficult for them to hear it.
 Frequently, parents feel guilty for somehow not protecting you from this disease (which is impossible, since we don’t know how anyone gets Parkinson’s disease).
-They may feel frustrated or powerless and this may affect the reaction they show you.
-Denial is a common defense, which often feels like a betrayal, but don’t give up.
+They may feel frustrated or powerless, and this may affect the reaction they show you.
+Denial is a common defence, which often feels like a betrayal, but don’t give up.
 Given time, parents usually become supportive in whatever ways they can.

 How can I be expected to communicate in an effective way when I’m dealing with so much?